 Since most of the walls are made of sheet steel, magnets are the most suitable method for securing plans, papers or other information material.
 As the requirement for magnets cannot be covered on board, it is necessary to bring a sufficient number of magnets with you.

 Adhesive tape is not permitted due to damage to the paint!

-- (above "3") - 3 Refrigerator
+- 2 Place of installation ADU II position receiver (above "3") - 3 Refrigerator (disposed)

-and from the staircase from the bridge
+Anteroom, access from observation deck and from the staircase from the bridge